kapilraj7/Single-Page-Web-App/README.md

 **************************************
 Updating App with CSS style using BootStrap and Font Awesome framework.
 Added Bootstrap and Font Awesome classes in HTML tags.

+--> Contact.html
+Created Form with Angular validation and Enabaling Submit button once all required fields are filled. added bootstrap styling with html tags.